4ndsil/PlantWatch/README.md

 ## Setup
-To get started with PlantWatch first run the command `npm install` in the root directory to install the required packages.
+To get started with PlantWatch first clone the repository and run the command `npm install` in the root directory to install the required packages.

 The application needs some environmental variables to function correctly.
 For this we are using the `dotenv` library.
 Create a file called `.env` in the root directory and add the following environmental variables: